Not yet a Member?

 The business groups argued that the Department of Labor (DOL) exceeded its authority when it more than doubled the salary threshold for exempt employees and when it included an "escalator" provision in the rule that will automatically raise the threshold every three years.

 [Update: On Oct.
-19, the judge in this case this case was consolidated with a similar lawsuit filed by 21 states.]
+19, this case was consolidated with a similar lawsuit filed by 21 states.]

 For more overtime compliance news, tips and tools, check out the SHRM resources provided below: